 Siberian husky is a proper, distinct, and registered breed of working dogs that are primarily used for pulling sleds in the Northern tundra.
 The origins of this breed can be traced to Siberia and genetically, the Siberian husky belongs to the Spitz family of dogs.
 The biggest difference between the two is that Siberian huskies are shorter and stockier in terms of physique.
 They are used for both, work and show purposes.
 As opposed to this, Alaskan huskies are used strictly for work and dog sled racing purposes.
 Siberian huskies can have ice blue, dark blue, amber, or brown-colored eyes.
 The occurrence of heterochromia is quite common in Siberian huskies, which is characterized by one distinct color for each eye; say, one eye blue and the other amber!

 The coat of a Siberian husky is very thick and long, so as to protect the dog from the harsh cold conditions of the Arctic region.
-Siberian huskies share many common characteristics with their canine ancestors, wolves!
-These include howling (instead of barking), hunting instinct, hyperactivity, and independence.
-They are very affectionate, but cannot tolerate being held captive in closed places.
-Their puppy-like playful behavior lasts all their lives and leaving them alone for long can result in unpleasant behavior such as persistent howling, chewing, crying, etc. This breed is very intelligent and is very good at learning commands fast.
-Bred for obedience and hard work, Siberian huskies do not make good indoor pets, but are excellent as outdoor working dogs!
+Siberian huskies are very affectionate, and just like other dogs, their puppy-like playful behavior can last all their lives.
+This breed is very intelligent and is very good at learning commands fast.
+Bred for intelligence and hard work, Siberian huskies make good pets, but need lots of exercise and attention and love to be outside in the cold!

 Difference between Siberian Husky and Alaskan Husky